KColagiovanni/Strava_Activity/README.md

-##This project is under construction and is currently being worked on.
+## This project is under construction and is currently being worked on.

 ## Description
 This project was designed to analyze downloaded data from Strava activities and allow users to easily filter and search for activities and see their filtered or unfiltered activity data graphed.
+The user can also view the details of the individual activities, when they are selected.

 ## User Guide